 Source of Los Alamos' Water.
 The water source for Los Alamos comes from groundwater pumped by twelve wells, which tap the main aquifer under the Pajarito Plateau, part of the Santa Fe formation.
 Our system has wellhead protection in place and we treat the water with a purification system called MIOX.

 Water Rights.
 Total water rights available to the water production system as determined by the New Mexico Office of the State Engineer amount to 5,541.3 acre-feet/year.
 Additionally, Los Alamos has a contract with the U.S. Bureau of Reclamation for 1,200 acre-feet of water per year from the San Juan/Chama transmountain diversion project.
-Although the San Juan/Chama surface water has never been used in Los Alamos, studies are currently under way to determine the feasibility of adding this source to our present supply.
+The San Juan/Chama surface water has never been used in Los Alamos.

 The Future of Our Water Supply.
 The future of our water supply is contingent on future population level, conservation measures, water rights, and risks to the supply.
 A comprehensive assessment, analysis and projection was completed in 2006 in the Long-Range Water Supply Plan.
 As of January 2015, this plan is currently being revised.